 Biosynthetic Inorganic Chemistry

 Metalloenzymes are important to biology because they catalyze essential and often complex processes in life including cellular respiration, photosynthesis, and nitrogen fixation.
 They are impressive to chemists because they do so under mild conditions and with high efficiency and selectivity.
 This has inspired us to design artificial enzymes that mimic or even surpass the abilities of native enzymes.
 To gain insight on how metalloenzymes work and design enzymes with novel functions, we take a “bottom-up” approach of engineering metal centers in small, stable, and well-characterized proteins.
-Using protein scaffolds instead of small organic molecules as ligands has many advantages, including faster production with higher yields and a rigid structure that allows us to probe the roles of non-covalent interactions in the secondary coordination sphere in controlling the activity of the metal center.
+Using protein scaffolds instead of small organic molecules as ligands has many advantages, including faster production with higher yields and a rigid structure that allows us to probe the roles of non-covalent interactions in the secondary coordination sphere in controlling the activity and selectivity of the metalloenzymes.

 Using this biosynthetic approach, we focus on designing environmentally benign catalysts with applications in renewable energy generation and small molecule activation or transformation.
-For example, we are interested in designing metalloproteins with tunable redox potentials and studying their applications in many chemical and biological processes from efficient electron transfer (ET) agents in photosynthesis and respiration to catalysis in water oxidation and N2 fixation.
+For example, we have designed metalloproteins with tunable redox potentials and studying their applications in many chemical and biological processes from efficient electron transfer (ET) agents in photosynthesis and respiration to catalysis in S-nitrosylation, water oxidation and N2 fixation.
 In addition, we have designed biosynthetic models of heteronuclear metalloenzymes such as heme-copper oxidases (HCOs), efficient oxygen reduction enzymes, nitric oxide reductases (NORs), which are involved in the nitrogen cycle, sulfite reductase, which is involved in sulfur cycle, and manganese peroxidases, which are involved in biomass conversion.
 Finally, we are introducing unnatural amino acids and non-native cofactors, including many inorganic and organometallic catalysts, to make them water-soluble, asymmetric catalysts for applications such as synthesizing chiral intermediates in pharmaceutical drugs.

 |It is difficult to make biomimetics that are both structural and functional models, especially for complex metal-binding sites such as heteronuclear metallozymes.
 It is difficult to incorporate site-specific non-covalent interactions around the metal-binding sites.